micahbf/micahmoto/_posts/2019-11-16-two-cities-and-change.md

 Pretty grandiose.
 The experience was enhanced by my tour guide, an indigenous man who grew up and lives almost literally in the shadow of the moon temple.
 After guiding us around the ruins, he brought us to his home to meet his family, and then to a nearby cave where he showed us some neat artifacts and then performed a ritual so that we might form a connection with our dualities.
 Not a bad tour.

-Other CDMX highlights include Chapultepec, the huge Central Park-style park, including a castle perched on a hill; the expansive National Museum of Anthropology with lots of neat Aztec and Mayan history and artifacts; the Casa Azul, the former residence of Frida Kahlo and Diego Rivera, kept as a museum of their life; and lots and lots of tacos.
+Other CDMX highlights include Chapultepec, the huge Central Park-style park, including a castle perched on a hill; the expansive National Museum of Anthropology with lots of neat Aztec and Mayan history and artifacts; the Casa Azul, the former residence of Frida Kahlo and Diego Rivera, kept as a museum of their lived; and lots and lots of tacos.
 Like I said, I’ll be back.

 {% picture azteccalendar.jpg --alt Aztec calendar in the National Museum of Anthropology %}